About the Conference:

-Since its inception, CMS has regularly sent scholars—as panel and workshop organizers and as speakers—to the International Congress of Medieval Studies at Western Michigan University’s Medieval Institute.
+Since its inception, Medieval Studies has regularly sent scholars—as panel and workshop organizers and as speakers—to the International Congress of Medieval Studies at Western Michigan University’s Medieval Institute.

 This is the largest annual academic event focused on the Middle Ages.
 In addition to academic panels and workshops, there are performances, book exhibits, and various “medieval sundries.”
 Held each year in May, this event unites thousands of scholars of the Middle Ages.
-CMS regularly provides for transportation for graduate students from UMN to attend and participate.
+The Center for Premodern Studies (CPS) regularly provides for transportation for graduate students from UMN to attend and participate.

 - "Negotiating Religion, Gender, and Travel in the Medieval Mediterranean I"

 - Negotiating Religion, Gender, and Travel in the Medieval Mediterranean II"

 Panel Description: Mediterranean Studies is helping the field think more comparatively and bring into dialogue scholars working in a variety of fields, from Spanish, French, Arabic and Italian.
 People in the medieval Mediterranean were connected by networks of trade, family and knowledge.
 This panel aims to explore how authors imagined the people who lived these networks and their effects, including enslaved peoples, scholars and merchants.
 Click here for a complete list of 2022 ICMS panels.